-- In Daniel Pennac's novel La Fée Carabine, a group of old ladies had been taught to use guns, which is somewhat unusual in Paris.
-And then there were the "accidents"...
+- In Daniel Pennac's novel La Fée Carabine, a group of old ladies have been taught to use guns, which is somewhat unusual in Paris.
+And then there are the "accidents"...

 - Mrs. Cake.
 Even the Post Office (who are only scared of the worst things) are scared of her.

 - In Reaper Man, Hughnon Ridcully, the Chief Priest of Blind Io, attempts to describe to his brother Mustrum what she represents to the clerical community in Wizardly terms:

 Hughnon: You have ... ghastly Things from the Dungeon Dimensions and things, yes?
 Terrible hazards of your ungodly profession?

 Hughnon: We have someone called Mrs Cake.